stevemar/watson-discovery-news-search/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/ankurp/watson-discovery-news-search)

-In this developer journey we will build a News Search API server that uses Watson's Natural Language Understanding and Discovery Service to get you the most relevant news articles for a search query straight in your slack channel.
+In this developer journey we will build a News Search API server that uses Watson's Discovery Service to get you the most relevant news articles for a search query straight in your slack channel.

 Once you are done with this journey you will know how to:

 1. Built and run an API server with a HTML frontend written in React
-2. Configure Watson Natural Language Understanding Service and Discovery Service with the App
+2. Configure Watson Discovery Service with the App
 3. Add Slackbot to your team Slack and configure it with the app
 4. Deploy the app to IBM Bluemix using cloudfoundry CLI tool